omfgitsjack/kanhub/README.md

 ## Installation
 ### Prerequisites
 - A valid account on [Github](https://github.com/)
-- You will require Google Chrome browser to install this extension (latest version preferred), you can get the latest version [here](https://www.google.com/chrome/browser/desktop/index.html)
+- You will require [Google Chrome browser](https://www.google.com/chrome/browser/desktop/index.html) to install this extension (latest version preferred)

 ### How to install
 #### Installing from the build file
 1. Download the build.crx file [found in the latest-build folder](./latest-build)
-2. Open Google Chrome browser, go to [Settings > More tools > Extensions](chrome://extensions) and drag and drop this file into the window
+2. Open Google Chrome browser, go to your extensions manage (Settings -> More tools -> Extensions) and drag and drop this file into the window
 3. Add the extension by clicking "Add extension"

 #### Installing from the source